dolr-ai/hot-or-not-assignment/rust-stdb-assignment.md

 Ensure that each user has a different state

 Also create a CLI client which uses async rust to perform at least three operations: Add, Read by ID, Delete by ID.
-The SpaceTime SDK uses a callback mechanism as opposed to async/await.
+The SpaceTimeDB SDK uses a callback mechanism as opposed to async/await.
 You are expected to bridge them.

 Submittable